-Used: Many of these features also will be available in late-model used cars, depending on the make.
+Used: Some of these features also will be available in late-model used cars, depending on the make.

-New: Car makers are throwing in more perks for new cars, such as free maintenance for a certain period or roadside assistance.
+New: Manufacturers are throwing in more perks for new cars, such as free maintenance for a certain period or roadside assistance.

 Used: For CPO used cars, an extended warranty may be available.
-With other used cars, however, you’re on your own, although roadside assistance often is available from your insurer or automobile club.
+But with other used cars, you’re usually on your own, although roadside assistance often is available from your insurer or automobile club.

-There are two categories of used cars that mitigate some of the disadvantages, although they also diminish some of the advantages.
-Certified pre-owned vehicles generally are late-model cars with low mileage and no history of damage.
-They are subjected to a rigorous inspection and often come with an extended warranty and some new-car perks such as special financing and roadside assistance.
-However, all of this comes with a price, meaning these cars will be more expensive than a typical used car.
+There are two categories of used cars which mitigate some of the disadvantages, although they also diminish some of the advantages.
+CPOs generally are late models with low mileage and no history of damage.
+They are subject to a rigorous inspection and often come with an extended warranty and some new-car perks such as special financing and roadside assistance.
+However, all of this comes with a price, meaning CPOs will be more expensive than a typical used car.

-The other category is the demonstration car—one that has been used by the dealer for showroom purposes but has no previous owner.
-These “nearly new” cars are cheaper than the completely new but offer virtually the same advantages.
+The other category is the demonstration model—one that has been used by the dealer for showroom purposes but has no previous owner.
+These “nearly new” purchases cost less than “completely new,” but offer virtually the same advantages.